 If you notice a blue boat plaque on some select homes in Provincetown’s West End, you already know you’re looking at a one-of-a-kind Floater.
 The houses here were built as an innovation to use the dried place to catch fish during 1818.

-Rebuilding their houses became out of the question because they were scarce and precious, so they floated their homes over on rafts into the city, wherein they whereless stand today.
+Rebuilding their houses became out of the question because they were scarce and precious, so they floated their homes on rafts into the city, where they still stand today.

 6, Less than 3,000 Citizens Live Through the Icy Season

-People consider the snow season the best to visit as you will see the houses covered with snow and the street covered with snow.
+People consider the snow season the best to visit as you will see the houses and the streets covered with snow.
 The city populace can swell to as many as 90,000 people in the summertime in a famous week.
 Few, however, live through the iciness as full-time citizens.

 Provincetown has a famous phrase called “Finders, keepers,” which is directly translated to the shipwreck area.
 Often, when a ship crashed inside the harbor, occasionally infamously referred to as “the graveyard of the Atlantic,” humans could stick around to seek treasure or discover timber for constructing houses.
 The regulation remains today, even supposing the unique proprietor or organization is obvious.

 Provincetown’s beauty extends beyond its vibrant core.
-Lusciously soft beaches, adorable lighthouses, sand dunes and the verdant Cape Cod National Seashore attract thousands of summer visitors to this top small town in Massachusetts.
-Tourists visit Massachusetts to try several different things to do in Provincetown.
+Lusciously soft beaches, adorable lighthouses, dunes, and the verdant Cape Cod National Seashore attract thousands of summer visitors to this top small town in Massachusetts.